Crossovers from nonlinear wave-packet acceleration to wave-mixing and self-trapping in the Hatano-Nelson model: Model

 Without loss of generality we set $k_0=0$.

-For the HN chain of size $N$ with periodic boundary conditions (PBCs) and $\alpha=0$, we look for modes of the form $y_n(t) =u_{k,n} e^{-iEt}$ where $u_{k,n} = e^{ikn}$ is a wavefunction and $E$ and $k$ its associated frequency and wave number.
-It follows that the dispersion relation reads,
+In the linear limit ($\alpha=0$), the HN chain of size $N$ with periodic boundary conditions (PBCs) admits solutions of the form $y_n(t)=u_{n}e^{iEt}$~\cite{MCKA2024}.
+Substituting this ansatz into Eq.~\eqref{eq:equation_motion_discrete} yields a linear eigenvalue problem, where $E$ has units of frequency and $u_n$ denotes the corresponding wavefunction.
+We find the eigenfrequency spectrum,